aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 ],
 ```

+If your application requires more than one LDAP connection, you must create a new provider for each connection.

+This new provider must have its own unique `model` class set which must use your [alternate configured connection](/docs/models#connections)
+using the `$connection` property.

 ### Driver

 The `driver` option must be `ldap` as this is what indicates to Laravel the proper authentication driver to use.